ElementAstro/atom-docs/src/content/docs/en/algorithm/bignumber.md

 ---
-title: BigNumber Class Documentation
+title: BigNumber
-description: Comprehensive documentation for the BigNumber class in the atom::algorithm namespace, detailing constructors, arithmetic operations, comparisons, utility functions, operator overloads, and usage examples.
+description: Comprehensive for the BigNumber class in the atom::algorithm namespace, detailing constructors, arithmetic operations, comparisons, utility functions, operator overloads, and usage examples.
 ---

-# BigNumber Class Documentation

-## Overview

-The `BigNumber` class is part of the `atom::algorithm` namespace and provides functionality for handling and manipulating large numbers that exceed the capacity of built-in numeric types.
-This class allows for arithmetic operations, comparisons, and various utility functions for working with arbitrarily large integers.

 ## Table of Contents